Melanie Autumn Magidow

 Presentation in Arabic: The Classical Arabic Heroine: The Epic of Princess Endeavor Dept. of MES at UT Austin, 19 March 2008.

-I have held memberships in several professional associations, including: the American Literary Translators Association (ALTA), the Editorial Freelancers Association (EFA), and the Middle East Studies Association (MESA).
+I have held memberships in several professional associations, including: The New England Translators Association (NETA), the American Literary Translators Association (ALTA), the Editorial Freelancers Association (EFA), and the Middle East Studies Association (MESA).

 English: Native language